Charcot-Marie-Tooth Disease Medication

 Medication Summary

-Avoid drugs and medications known to cause nerve damage (eg, vincristine,[37] isoniazid, nitrofurantoin).
+Avoid drugs and medications known to cause nerve damage (eg, vincristine, [65] isoniazid, and nitrofurantoin).
 Identify the cause of any pain as accurately as possible.
 Musculoskeletal pain may respond to acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs).
 Neuropathic pain may respond to tricyclic antidepressants or antiepileptic drugs, such as carbamazepine or gabapentin.

-Dyck and colleagues,[38] as well as Ginsberg and coauthors,[39] have described a few individuals with CMT 1 and sudden deterioration in whom treatment with steroids (prednisone) or intravenous immunoglobulin produced variable levels of improvement.
-Sahenk and colleagues studied the effects of neurotrophin-3 on individuals with CMT 1A.[40]
-Passage and co-investigators reported benefit from ascorbic acid (vitamin C) in a mouse model of CMT 1.[41]
+Dyck et al, [66] as well as Ginsberg et al, [67] have described a few individuals with Charcot-Marie-Tooth (CMT) disease type 1 and sudden deterioration in whom treatment with steroids (prednisone) or intravenous immunoglobulin produced variable levels of improvement.
+Sahenk et al studied the effects of neurotrophin-3 on individuals with CMT 1A.
+[68]

 Nonsteroidal anti-inflammatory drugs